Digital Wallets: Types, Ideas, and Future of Such Products

-Thanks to the QR-coding system, customers’re able to make purchases and payments through a mobile gadget almost everywhere, online and offline: in Internet shops, cafes, and restaurants, in taxis and retail outlets.
+Thanks to the QR-coding system, customers are able to make purchases and payments through a mobile gadget almost everywhere, online and offline: in Internet shops, cafes and restaurants, in taxis, in retail outlets.

 Among the examples worth mentioning are WeChat Wallet, Starbucks mobile payment, and Walmart Pay.

-There are a great many barcode readers in the store units.
+There are a great many barcode readers in the store outlets.

 Entering mobile payments via a card reader is a really simple process requiring no extra effort.